-I followed the rules, got As, did everything “right” — and found myself floundering: stressed out, depressed, and struggling with eating disorders.
+I followed the rules, got As, did everything “right” — and found myself floundering: stressed out, deeply depressed, and struggling with eating disorders.
 WTF?

 I learned a ton of things growing up: how to sit still and focus, write out goals, work hard, do a load of laundry, write an essay, make friends, do 20 pull ups (important in my athletics!), and more — all seemingly useful things.
 Then I headed off to college and found myself drowning.
 I’d done everything I thought I was supposed to — where had I gone wrong?

 With further life experience (and a bit more wisdom), I’ve learned I hadn’t gone wrong — I’m simply human, life is messy, and I needed to pick up additional skills for thriving into adulthood.

 One of the greatest gifts on their skill building journey?
 Having adults close by who are showing up and doing the best we can navigating the messiness of human-ing (and it’s messy sometimes!).
 Modeling how we manage our mindset, work with our emotions and feelings, and take care of our whole selves in the day-to-day is greatly impactful.

 Thank you for showing up for your teen — they are lucky to have you.
 Let’s add some additional tools for thriving to their toolbox.

-Prior to her work at Skip the Box/robinmassey.com, Robin was an elite athlete (member of the USA Women’s Gymnastics Team), scholar-athlete at Stanford University, and headed up HR programs in tech land.
+Prior to founding Skip the Box LLC/robinmassey.com, Robin was an elite athlete (member of the USA Women’s Gymnastics Team), scholar-athlete at Stanford University, and headed up recruiting and HR programs in tech land.
 She’s especially proud of her journey through and beyond depression, eating disorders, and related struggles in her teens and early twenties.
 Life went in directions she’d never have thought — and Robin ultimately made it out the other side in one piece, discovering she was doing okay as a human being (and so was everyone else).